Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 "So far, I don't believe there have been any deaths.
 Yet.
 We've managed to catch most of the infected at this point early in the onset of symptoms, and we've been prioritizing them and their immediate social circles for evacuation to Cimbrean.
-I think that's slowed things down...but this is going to change things," Martin said, reflecting.
+I think that's slowed things down... but this is going to change things," Martin said, reflecting.

 "This is going to make dealing with the biodrones a bigger problem," Regaari